 Continuous Recording -- provides a faithful record of behavior including frequencies, durations, and latencies [the time that elapses between a stimulus and the response to it].
 This is a very demanding method because you are trying to record everything within the setting and, thus, measuring reliability may be sacrificed.
 In addition, durations and latencies are only reliable if subjects remain present throughout the collection of data.
 However, this method facilitates analyzing sequences of behaviors and ensures obtaining a wealth of data about the observation site and the people within it.
 The use of audio or video recording is most useful with this type of sampling.

 Focal Sampling -- this involves observing one individual for a specified amount of time and recording all instances of that individual's behavior.
 Usually you have a set of predetermined categories or types of behaviors that you are interested in observing [e.g., when a teacher walks around the classroom] and you keep track of the duration of those behaviors.
 This approach doesn't tend to bias one behavior over another and provides significant detail about a individual's behavior.
 However, with this method, you likely have to conduct a lot of focal samples before you have a good idea about how group members interact.
-It can also be difficult within certain settings to keep one individual in sight for the entire period of the observation.
+It can also be difficult within certain settings to keep one individual in sight for the entire period of the observation without being intrusive.

 Instantaneous Sampling -- this is where observation sessions are divided into short intervals divided by sample points.
 At each sample point the observer records if predetermined behaviors of interest are taking place.
 This method is not effective for recording discrete events of short duration and, frequently, observers will want to record novel behaviors that occur slightly before or after the point of sampling, creating a sampling error.
 Though not exact, this method does give you an idea of durations and is relatively easy to do.
 It is also good for recording behavior patterns occurring at a specific instant, such as, movement or body positions.